Table of Contents

 1. Verify Data Collection: Test that the agent captures information exactly as specified in your instructions ๐Ÿ“

-2. Check Jump To: Ensure the agent exits at the right time and transfers to the correct block in your rule-based flow โ†”๏ธ
+2. Check Output: Ensure the agent exits at the right time โ†”๏ธ

-3. Test Integrations in the bot being Jumped To: Verify that the collected information is properly accessible in your rule-based chatbot flow and any connected systems ๐Ÿ“
+3. Test Integrations: Verify that the collected information is properly accessible in your rule-based chatbot flow and any connected systems ๐Ÿ“

 Test, test and test again! โœ…